sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 ### Just-In-Time Planning

 **Big Design Up Front (BDUF)** approach is not a good fit for Agile (or Scrum).
-The Agile manifesto states one of its core values as: *"Working software over comprehensive documentation"*.
+The Agile manifesto states one of its core values as: *"Working software over comprehensive documentation"* [^85b4b1].
 Thus, in Agile, typical Waterfall artifacts such as Software Requirements Spec (SRS) or Software Design Document (SSD) are not really needed [^0a1d1b].

 However, this does not mean we couldn't or shouldn't plan anything upfront [^f01c74].
 Planning allows us to avoid aimlessly wandering in the dark.
 We will design **as little as possible** and **as late as possible**.
 In other words: we plan **just in time** (JIT).